amir-ni/Trajectory-prediction/README.md

      - **`--embedding_dim`**: Dimension of the generated initial axial coordination based embedding vectors.
 If not provided, embeddings will not be generated and training will use random initialization.
      - **`--datasets`**: Select which datasets to process (`geolife`, `porto`, `rome`).
 Multiple datasets can be processed by specifying them in a space-separated list.
 For example:
      ```bash
-     python3 TrajLearn/preprocess.py --datasets geolife porto
+     python3 TrajLearn/preprocess.py --datasets rome geolife porto --embedding_dim 512
      ```

 3. **Set Up the Model Configuration**:

    The configuration of the model, such as batch size, learning rates, and dataset-specific settings, can be passed as to model as a `yaml` configuration file.
-An example configuration for the **rome7** dataset can be found in `config.yaml`.
 This file can also include multiple configurations and will train separate models sequentially.
+An example configuration used for generating results provided in the paper can be found in `config.yaml`.

    You can create/modify this file according to your needs.
 Some configurations are described below and additional configurations can be found in the end of this document.
      - **`data_dir`**: Directory where the dataset is stored.
 If you have not changed the default output directory in the previous steps, the address would be `./data`.